Store bededag

 Store bededag was one of three original fast- and prayer days that were introduced by Hans Bagger, the bishop of Zealand in 1686.
 Store bededag was a statutory holiday in Denmark.
 It was one of the few holidays that survived in the great holiday reform carried out in 1771 during the reign of Christian VII, when his prime minister, Count Johann Friedrich von Struensee, was in power.
 However, it was not Struensee who came up with the idea of this particular reform, as the church commission which had worked on it had been instituted several years before Struensee arrived at the Danish court.

+There are very few traditions associated with store bededag.
 Traditionally, bells in every church announce the eve of store bededag.
+This and Kristi himmelfartsdag (Ascension Thursday) are the only two days, other than Saturdays and Sundays, on which confirmations take place, for confirmation is part of regular church services.

 Danish varme hveder served with butter.

-There are very few traditions associated with store bededag.
+In the evening before the holiday, it was customary to buy and eat varme hveder, a traditional bread, because bakers were closed on holidays and people bought bread for the following day.
+It is more common, also outside Copenhagen, to still buy and eat varme hveder.

 Formerly, citizens and students of Copenhagen strolled the city ramparts on the evening before the holiday; the students of Copenhagen University did this to honour the many students who had died defending Copenhagen during the assault on Copenhagen.
-In the evening before the holiday, it was customary to buy and eat varme hveder, a traditional bread, because bakers were closed on holidays and people bought bread for the following day.

 Today, the city ramparts are gone and instead the tradition is to walk along Langelinie on Copenhagen's waterfront or on the fortification of Kastellet, though only few follow this tradition depending on the spring weather.
-It is more common, also outside Copenhagen, to still buy and eat varme hveder.

-This and Kristi himmelfartsdag (Ascension Thursday) are the only two days, other than Saturdays and Sundays, on which confirmations take place, for confirmation is part of regular church services.